NebulaTechSolutions/TrueFidelity/README.md

-# 🚀 TwinForge: High-Fidelity Digital Twin Platform
+# 🚀 TrueFidelity: High-Fidelity Digital Twin Platform

-**TwinForge is a cloud-native platform designed to replicate full embedded systems virtually, enabling scalable, deterministic testing and validation for automotive OEMs.**
+**TrueFidelity is a cloud-native platform designed to replicate full embedded systems virtually, enabling scalable, deterministic testing and validation for automotive OEMs.**

 Physical test benches are expensive, limited, and hard to automate.
-TwinForge addresses these challenges by providing:
+TrueFidelity addresses these challenges by providing:

 * **High-Fidelity Replication:** Run actual ECU binaries on virtual hardware
 * **Cloud-Native Scalability:** Launch and manage virtual test benches on demand